JeffLoh03/My-Projects/README.md

 A System that help patient Manage Patients Info and Status’ and ‘Manage Hospital Rooms Info and Status’.
 Files: Hospital Manage System.py

+6. Credit Card Validation
+This system validate the credit card and the type of credit card
+Files: Credit Card.zip